byu-is-566/is-566-08-airflow-instructions/README.md

 Before you rush to write your code, though, I'll just note that there is a composite primary key constraint applied to this `historical_asset_pricing` table (which you can examine in the `sql/01_create_db.sql` script).
 This is to prevent a lot of duplication for a given asset's pricing history if you happen to run the query for the same asset more than once while testing.
 This means that you'll need to account for this in your query so that the database doesn't complain about duplicate primary keys.

 > [!TIP]
 > Did you know that Postgres doesn't support `UPSERT`s?
-I didn't either until I write this assignment.
+I didn't either until I wrote this assignment.
 Instead you can look into the `ON CONFLICT` functionality.

 Got it working?
 Good.
 You should produce some nice log messages and see them in the console like my screenshot below when you have the tests running appropriately.